Graham Reid | | 4 min read

 Life magazine wrote of the concert that Garland was “part bluebird, part phoenix, she is a legend in her own time”.

-That concert is legendary – Rufus Wainwright paid tribute to Garland and it by performing the show in its entirety in 2006 – and the award-wining double album from it captures Garland as knees-up entertainer, a soul-blues belter, fragile chanteuse and a damaged woman who could reach inside herself and find new and adult resonances in Somewhere Over the Rainbow which she first sang as 16-year old in The Wizard of Oz.
+That concert is legendary – Rufus Wainwright paid tribute to Garland by performing the show in its entirety in 2006, but his gay following genuflected to his over-wrought performance - – and the award-winning double album from it captured Garland as knees-up entertainer, a soul-blues belter, fragile chanteuse and a damaged woman who could reach inside herself and find new and adult resonances in Somewhere Over the Rainbow which she first sang as 16-year old in The Wizard of Oz.

 She dropped her sometimes cornball acting routines (in blackface and as Chaplin's little tramp) and simply unleashed that astonishingly powerful and flexible voice on standards by the Gershwins, Rodgers and Hart, Lerner and Loewe, Noel Coward, Irving Berlin, Johnny Mercer, Harold Arlen . . .